 During recovery, it is important than you follow all postoperative instructions, including follow-up visits.
 If you can do this while traveling, you can absolutely fly after cataract surgery.
 We can discuss this in greater detail, as appropriate, during your time in our care.

 Call Seeta Eye Centers at 845-454-1025 to schedule a consultation.
-We welcome patients from Westchester County, Rockland County and throughout the Hudson Valley, Dutchess County, and Orange County, with offices in Poughkeepsie and Fishkill.
+We welcome patients from Westchester County, Rockland County and throughout the Hudson Valley, Dutchess County, and Orange County, with offices in Poughkeepsie and Yorktown.